-The County will provide the Board of Supervisors with quarterly General Fund and School Fund financial reports to include budget-to-actual comparisons, with explanations of General Fund variances that are equal to or greater than 2% and \$200,000 in each major revenue and expenditure category; quarterly reports on investments held; quarterly revised General Fund revenue projections reports, quarterly reports of transfers authorized by the County Executive; and a quarterly economic indicators report.
+The County will provide the Board of Supervisors with quarterly General Fund and School Fund financial reports to include budget to actual comparisons, with explanations of General Fund variances that are equal to or greater than 2% and \$200,000 in each major revenue and expenditure category; quarterly reports on investments held; quarterly revised General Fund revenue projections reports, quarterly reports of transfers authorized by the County Executive; and a quarterly economic indicators report.
 The audited Comprehensive Annual Financial Report (CAFR) will be provided to the Board of Supervisors annually before December 31.

-CAPITAL BUDGET POLICIES
+CAPITAL BUDGET AND ASSET POLICIES

-The County will approve a multi-year capital budget in accordance with an approved Capital Improvements Program.
-All unspent and unencumbered appropriations allocated for capital projects shall be re-appropriated for completion of the projects.
+The County will approve a multi-year\one year capital budget in accordance with the an approved Capital Improvements Program.
+All unspent and unencumbered appropriations allocated for capital projects shall be re-appropriated for completion of the projects if needed and as deemed appropriate. by the Board of Supervisors.
 Upon completion of a capital project, the County Executive is authorized to close out the project and transfer any unencumbered unexpended residual funds to the Capital Improvement Fund fund balance.

-The Board of Supervisors will accept recommendations from the Planning Commission for the five-year Capital Improvements Program that are consistent with identified needs in the adopted Comprehensive Plan and Capital Facilities Plan.
+The Board of Supervisors will obtain feedback accept recommendations from the Capital Advisory Committee.
+The Board of Supervisors will also obtain feedback from the Planning Commission for the multi-year five-year Capital Improvements Program that are consistent with identified needs in the adopted Comprehensive Plan and any Capital Facilities plans.